 Downtown Old School Sports Bars:

-Timothy O'Tooles- One of the original sports bars.
+Timothy O'Tooles- One of the original sports bars in downtown chicago.
 They have dozens of TVs and they show all of the games, even obscure NHL games.
 The food is above average bar food and the drink list is good.
 It can be overly crowded and even have a wait to get in on weekends.
 It is packed for Bears, Bulls and Blackhawks games.
 The hosts are a little overzealous about IDs and seating.
 Corner of Ontario & Fairbanks.
-Website
+O'Tooles Sports Bar

 Fado- An authentic Irish Pub.
-The best downtown place to watch soccer.
-It does not have enough TVs and the sight lines are terrible.
-But where else are you going to go to watch Fulham v.
+The best downtown place to watch European soccer.
+It does not have enough TVs and the sight lines are terrible, but where else are you going to go to watch a Premier League game like Fulham v.
 QPR?
 Okay beer list and Irish food.
 Grand & Clark.
-Website

 A new trend is to make sports bars that are decorated nicely and that have gourmet food.

 Howells & Hood- An enormous new sports bar.
 It is more of a place for the beer lovers who wants to have the game on.
 They offer 114 beers on tap.
 The food is a bit upscale for a sports bar.
 Think tuna tartar and seared scallops.
 They have a great outdoor space.
-Website
+Michigan Ave at the Chicago River.

 The Rush and Division Area: